 Drunk!

-A good book can take you to some unexpected places.
-The whiskey room at a giant tech company furnished with colorful beanbags and foosball tables is one.
-When coders at Google hit a creative wall, they can apparently, pop into this room on campus for some liquid inspiration — it is not a place to get drunk alone.
-In his fascinating new book Drunk, Edward Slingerland writes that such spaces that allow for both face-to-face communication – and easy access to alcohol – can act as incubators for collective creativity.
+A good book can take you to unexpected places.
+The whiskey room at a giant tech company — furnished with beanbags and foosball tables — is one of them.
+When coders at Google hit a creative wall, they can apparently pop into this room for a dose of liquid inspiration.
+It’s a sanctioned pause in the workday, but it is not a place to get drunk alone.
+In his fascinating new book Drunk, Edward Slingerland argues that such spaces, which combine face‑to‑face interaction with easy access to alcohol, can act as incubators for collective creativity.

-The boost that alcohol provides to individual creativity, Slingerland says, is enhanced when people get drunk in groups.
-For millennia, the world over, people have used alcohol and other mind-altering substances to get high.
-Some archaeologists suggest that the first farmers were driven by a desire for beer, not bread.
+The creativity boost alcohol provides to individuals, Slingerland writes, is amplified when people drink together.
+For millennia, across cultures, humans have used intoxicants to get high.
+Some archaeologists even suggest that the first farmers were motivated more by beer than by bread.

 If intoxicants were merely hijacking pleasure centers in the brain, or if they gave humans an evolutionary edge once, but are purely vices now, then evolution would have put the kibosh on our taste for these chemicals, the author points out.
 So, why does Mother Nature turn a blind eye to our fondness for the tipple, given alcohol’s deleterious side-effects?